Behind the Scenes

 A short boat ride from the waterfront, Georges Island offers a quieter perspective on the city.
 The island’s trails and fortifications invite exploration, while the views back toward Halifax provide a moment of reflection.

-Sitting on the red Adirondack chairs, watching ferries pass and the skyline glow, feels like a natural closing chapter to the trip.
+Sitting in the red Adirondack chairs, watching ferries pass and the skyline glow, feels like a natural closing chapter to the visit.

 Why I Love Halifax